-Tom Taggart is so fascinated by the nscrutable mystery behind Judge Parker's speech of acceptance that he can-not lay it aside long enough to take his meals.
+Tom Taggart is so fascinated by the Inscrutable mystery behind Judge Parker's speech of acceptance that he cannot lay it aside long enough to take his meals.
 He pores over it from morn till dewy eve.
-He reads it in his bath at French Lick Springs and drops to sleep-reading it in bed.
-He declares that the elusive mystery of what it all meansbecomes clearer with every perusal, and that by the close of the campaign he confidently expects that it will be as clear as the water of his own Pluto spring.
+He reads it in his bath at French Lick Springs and drops to sleep reading it in bed.
+He declares that the elusive mystery of what it all means becomes clearer with every perusal, and covers the whole period of modern prog- that by the close of the campaign he conress.
+The only intervals of reac- fidently expects that it will be as clear by business prosperity.
+Why not ac Roosevelt "a fraud."
+That a little isnocuous fling like that when he has exhausted the vocabulary of vituperation upon the Republican half of the American people for "nigh on 40 years" is "agin" the enforcement.
+It favors a surely a sign that David is setting his former for vote-catching purposes, and so-called cheapness the people do not get party by saying all Democrats are work- troi.
+Under national irrigation these Panama Canal, but opposes the measures house in order and wants to depart political life at peace with all men,